-Adam is "the one" whose act of disobedience negatively affected his descendents ("the many").
+Adam is "the one" whose act of disobedience negatively affected his descendants ("the many").
 This category of persons is also referred to as "all men" in v.
-18. In contrast to Adam, Christ is "the one" whose act of obedience positivity affects the same "many" negatively affected by Adam's sin.
+18. In contrast to Adam, Christ is "the one" whose act of obedience positively affects the same "many" negatively affected by Adam's sin.
 These are also referred to as "all men" in v.
 18.

 Objection: "In verse 17, Paul speaks of ‘those who receive the abundance of grace and the free gift of righteousness.’
 Couldn’t this be understood to mean that Paul is referring to a smaller, sub-category of people that is distinct from the rest of mankind (i.e., those who believe during this lifetime only)?"

 Answer: If we look back to verse 12, it is clear that, according to Paul, the class of people over whom death exercises dominion includes all the human descendants of Adam (the only exception being Christ).
 And verses 15, 18, and 19 make it abundantly clear that, according to Paul, it is this class of people who are going to be justified, given life and made righteous.
 Moreover, we know that the "those" of v.
 17 cannot be restricted only to those who were believing Paul’s gospel when Paul wrote his letter.
 Clearly, Paul anticipated people living after he wrote Romans being justified and made righteous!
 This being the case, v.
 17 cannot be used to limit the number of those Paul has in mind in the next verses.
 Instead, v.
 17 should be understood in light of what Paul says in verses 18 and 19.
 For Paul, "those who receive the abundance of grace and the free gift of righteousness" will ultimately include the entire human race.
 This is the ultimate outcome of Christ's "one act of righteousness."